|

 cloakroom was converted into a Fifth Form Common Room.

 Apart from changes in day-to-day school work, social occasions were enhanced as a result of both sexes participating.
 A mixed-gender choir was formed for the Christmas Carol Service, creating a sound that neither boy, girl or teacher had experienced at the school before.
 Dancing was also performed at the Christmas parties, such as the St Bernard's Waltz and the Barn Dance.
-The various House groups were maintained in the new set up and donations continued for community projects. |
+The various House groups were maintained in the new set up and donations continued for community projects.
+During this period some of the teachers who contributed many years to the school reached retirement age. |

 |